katjakrempel/react-tic-tac-toe/README.md

 ## Overview
 This is an interactive tic-tac-toe game built with React.
 It stores the history of moves as the game progresses and allows players to go back to previous versions.

 The code is based on a beginner-friendly tutorial in the official [React documentation](https://react.dev/learn/tutorial-tic-tac-toe:).
+The starter code can be found [here](https://codesandbox.io/s/lmwsyf).

 I've implemented some of the suggested improvements:
 * For the current move only, show “You are at move #…” instead of a button.
 * Add a toggle button that lets you sort the moves in either ascending or descending order.
 * When someone wins, highlight the three squares that caused the win.
+* When no one wins, display a message about the result being a draw.

 ![Game screenshot](/src/assets/game-screenshot.png?raw=true "Game screenshot")